 Martin R. Delany entered Harvard Medical School in 1850 to finish his formal medical education (along with two other black students) but was dismissed from the institution after only three weeks as a result of petitions to the school from white students.
 Two years later he published The Condition, Elevation, Emigration, and Destiny of the Colored People of the United States, Politically Considered, claiming that even abolitionists would never accept blacks as equals and thus the solution to the black condition lay in the emigration of all African Americans back to Africa.
 In 1859 Delany led an emigration commission to West Africa to explore possible sites for a new black nation along the Niger River, “We are a nation within a nation, we must go from our oppressors,” he wrote.

-When Reconstruction began Delany was assigned to the Freedman’s Bureau in South Carolina.
+When Reconstruction began, Delany was assigned to the Freedman’s Bureau in South Carolina.
 There he called for black pride, the enforcement of black civil rights and land for the freedpeople.
 Delany became active in local Republican politics, losing a close election for Lieutenant Governor of South Carolina but later serving briefly as a judge in Charleston, South Carolina.
-As the Republicans lost power in the state Delany renewed his calls for emigration, becoming in 1878 an official in the Liberian Exodus Joint Stock Steamship Company.
+As the Republicans lost power in the state Delany renewed his calls for emigration, becoming an official in the Liberian Exodus Joint Stock Steamship Company in 1878.
 He also wrote in 1879 The Principia of Ethnology, a book that argued for race pride and purity.

 In 1880 Delany withdrew from the Liberian Exodus Company and moved first to Boston, Massachusetts and then to Wilberforce College in Xenia, Ohio.
 Martin R. Delany, considered my many as the “father of black nationalism,” died in Xenia, Ohio on January 12, 1885.